 What is a Private Sewer Lateral?

-Within the Castro Valley Sanitary District (CVSan), the building lateral is defined as the portion of the sewer system, beginning at the junction with the building plumbing system, usually located within two (2) feet of the foundation of the building, and extending to and including the connection to the public sewer main.
-The building lateral is the private property of the property owner who is, therefore, responsible for all costs relating to the installation, connection, maintenance, repair, construction, alteration, abandonment or removal of the building lateral.
+Within the Castro Valley Sanitary District (CVSan), the private sewer lateral (lateral) is defined as the portion of the sewer system, beginning at the junction with the building plumbing system, usually located within two feet of the foundation of the building, and extending to and including the connection to the public sewer main.
+The lateral is the private property of the property owner who is, therefore, responsible for all costs relating to the installation, connection, maintenance, repair, construction, alteration, abandonment, or removal of the lateral.

-These building laterals are often a significant source of infiltration and inflow, or “I/I”.
-The Lateral Replacement Grant Program (LRGP), is designed to help defray a portion of the costs when the property owner or their agent is required to replace the entire lateral including the connection to the main.
+These laterals are often a significant source of infiltration and inflow (I&I).
+The Lateral Replacement Grant Program (LRGP) is designed to help defray a portion of the costs when the property owner of their agent is required to replace the lateral, including the connection to the public sewer main.

 $50,000 AUTHORIZED for the 2019/20 Fiscal Year (FY)

 CVSan has allocated funds to renew LRGP through FY 2019/20 commencing Monday, August 19, 2019, at 7:30 a.m.
 Please contact CVSan at (510) 606-1300 for additional information.

 All work for the LRGP must be performed by a CVSan qualified contractor.

 IMPORTANT REQUIREMENTS – Before beginning ANY construction work:

-A. A video inspection must be performed by a Plumbing Contractor, and witnessed by CVSan personnel.
+B. A recorded video inspection must be performed by a CVSan qualified contractor and witnessed by CVSan personnel.

-C. A Letter of Approval must be issued by CVSan to property owner.
+C. A Letter of Approval must be issued by CVSan to the property owner.

 Warning: If the above requirements are not met prior to commencement of construction work, no funds will be obligated to the property owner.

 Amount of Grant

 The maximum amount of assistance for any one residential lateral replacement is 50% of the approved cost of the lowest bid up received by a CVSan qualified contractor, up to a maximum reimbursement of $2,000.
-Only a replacement of more than 50% of the building lateral, that completely eliminates infiltration and inflow, is eligible for the program.
+Only a replacement of more than 50% of the lateral, that completely eliminates I&I, is eligible for the program.
 Not all applications will be granted.
 All applications are subject to a Condition Rating by CVSan.